PPL Corporation (PPL) is ready for next Episode as it posted an annual sales of 7,902 M - News Daemon

 Sponsored

-Annual sales at Utilities sector company grew by 1.20% over the past five years.
+It was noted that within the last five years, the titan of the Utilities sector saw sales topped by 1.20%.
 The company achieved an average annual earnings per share of 12.80%.
 With a float of $735.50 million, this company’s outstanding shares have now reached $736.37 million.

-Let’s look at the performance matrix of the company that is accounted for 6527 employees.
-In terms of profitability, gross margin is +21.83, operating margin of +17.63, and the pretax margin is +11.58.

 PPL Corporation (PPL) Insider Updates